 Apartment dwellers also seek out vegetable plants for their patios.
 These dabblers are typically the Gen-Xers or from Generation Y. Chances are their parents, the baby boomers, grew their own vegetables, or they remember going to their grandparents to pick vine-ripened tomatoes and bushels of green beans.
 Fresh vegetables and the good times that surround them evoke memories of childhood.
-Gardening brings back the sweet smells and tastes of summer that antiques and photographs cannot.
+Gardening brings back the sweet smells and tastes of summer that gardeners provide the fruits of their labor to their friends and family, and it sure is important to keep those neighbors happy.